Analytics

 }

-Once the heatmap is available, the onSuccess callback will be called with the Heatmap object containing an URL for it.
+Once the heatmap is available, the onResponse callback will be called with the Response<Heatmap> object containing an URL for it.

-In case of any failure, the onFailure callback will be called containing the MeasurementError object, where you can find the error code and message.
+In case of any failure, the onResponse callback will be called with a Response.Error<Heatmap> object, where you can find the error code and message.

 A timeoutSeconds parameter defines for how long the heatmap fetching can run before interrupted (in case of bad network connection, etc.).
 Required on iOS.
 On Android, defaults to 60 seconds if not informed.